- Uptime: 99.99%

 All shared hosting solutions have one intrinsic disadvantage called limited access.
 There is no way around it, really, because the resources of a single server have to be distributed among hundreds of users.

-Without delving into technicalities, take my word that configuring properly such machine is a complex balancing act between performance and security and, bluntly put, human idiocy.
+Without delving into technicalities, take my word that configuring properly such a machine is a complex balancing act between performance and security and, bluntly put, human idiocy.

 As a result, many shared hosting platforms impose strict limitations on what scripts and technologies can be used upon them.